-Get ready to have a happy holiday with these 12 helpful energy tips focused on safety and saving you money.
+Get ready to have a happy holiday with these 12 helpful energy tips focused on safety and savings.

 Safety — it’s the gift that keeps on giving the whole year!
-Put a carbon monoxide detector on your holiday shopping list, or check your existing detectors to ensure they are working properly.
+Put a carbon monoxide alarm on your holiday shopping list or check existing detectors to ensure they are working properly.

 Oh the weather outside is frightful, but the space heater inside is delightful.
 Just make sure you use it safely.
 Place it on a flat surface away from children and pets, and keep it at least 6 feet away from flammable materials like wrapping paper and holiday decorations.